chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 	  set file name = ../backward_facing_step.msh
 	end

-The mesh features quad elements as well as unit step and inlet heights (:math:`h_{in}=h=1`).
+The mesh features quadrilateral elements as well as unit step and inlet heights (:math:`h_{in}=h=1`).
 In that direction, the expansion ratio has been set to :math:`\beta=\frac{h_{out}}{h_{in}}=2` throughout the entirety of the simulations.
-Also, the inlet and outlet lengths should be long enough that they allow the formation of a fully developed flow and their respective end.
-Also, since a gmsh mesh file is used, the initial mesh should be as coarse, since these cells cannot be coarsened with the mesh adaptation algorithm.
+Also, the inlet and outlet lengths should be long enough that they allow the formation of a fully developed flow.
+Finally, since a ``gmsh`` mesh file is used, the initial mesh should be as coarse as possible, since these cells cannot be coarsened with the mesh adaptation algorithm.

 Mesh Adaptation
 ~~~~~~~~~~~~~~~